sourcejs/Source/docs/api/plugins/readme.md

 `wrap.js` is wrapping `index.src` contents in a pre-defined a view template from `sourcejs/core/views` or user custom path `sourcejs/user/core/views` using [EJS](http://www.embeddedjs.com/).

-`send.js` is used in case when we modify Spec contents, as we do with `*.src` and all other middlewares.
+`send.js` is used in case when we modify Spec contents, as we do with `*.src.html` and all other middlewares.
 Modified Spec content is passed through `req.specData.renderedHtml` object, which each middleware can modify during the request handling process and which then is sent to the client's browser.

 ### Modifying Spec contents